nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

    - Parsnip Seeds
    - [Mixed Seeds](https://stardewvalleywiki.com/Mixed_Seeds)
 3. Clear enough ground to plant 15 Parsnip Seeds and whatever Mixed Seeds you carry, plus a few more spots for Mixed Seeds in case you gather more shortly.
-   - See the [Parsnips crop planner](https://stardew.info/planner/26-large-rabbits-cried-merrily) for a suggested plan.
+   - See the [Parsnips crop planner](https://stardew.info/planner/31-soft-stoats-played-easily) for a suggested plan.
 Mixed Seeds are depicted by a generic crop icon.
 4. Plant and water Parsnip Seeds and Mixed Seeds.
+Acorn locations are depicted by a stump.
 5. Fell Trees until you have around four to six [Energy](https://stardewvalleywiki.com/Energy).
 The remaining Energy will be useful if you gather more Mixed Seeds shortly.
    - If you don't have enough Energy to fully fell a Tree, spend the Energy mining rocks or chopping a stump.
 6. Cut Weeds and [Grass](https://stardewvalleywiki.com/Grass) until around 1:30 am.
 Don't stray too far from the Farmhouse.